HOUSTON, Texas — San Jacinto College and Houston Airport System, Houston City Council,

-As the official education training partner for the Houston Spaceport, the San Jacinto College EDGE Center will offer four initial training programs: composites manufacturing and repair technician, aerospace electrical assembly technician, aerospace structures technician, mechatronics and industrial automation technician.
-In addition to these programs, San Jacinto College will also offer customized and individualized training based on the needs of the spaceport partners.
+As the official education training partner for the Houston Spaceport, the San Jacinto College EDGE Center will offer four initial training programs:

 "We are excited for this opportunity," said San Jacinto College Chancellor Dr. Brenda Hellyer.
 "We look forward to creating an educational space that will support and enhance the workforce needs of current and future businesses in the Houston Spaceport.
 We thank the City of Houston, the Houston Airport System, and the Bay Area Houston Economic Partnership for working with us to make this EDGE Center a reality."

-Phase 1 of the Houston Spaceport project offers potential tenants and parters a unique environment in which to collaborate, as well as an operational platform to achieve critical business objectives.
-By housing organizations from across several industries and disciplines on one campus, the “innovation incubator” concept will foster and accelerate key aerospace engineering activities including: component and composite development and fabrication, space vehicle assembly, zero-gravity scientific and medical experiments, microsatellite deployment, astronaut training and development, and space tourism.
+Phase 1 of the Houston Spaceport project offers potential tenants and partners a unique environment in which to collaborate, as well as an operational platform to achieve critical business objectives.
+By housing organizations from across several industries and disciplines on one campus, the "innovation incubator" concept will foster and accelerate key aerospace engineering activities including: component and composite development and fabrication, space vehicle assembly, zero-gravity scientific and medical experiments, microsatellite deployment, astronaut training and development, and space tourism.

 "Once completed, Phase 1 will stand ready to encourage even more progress to help companies with development of satellite technologies, drone technology, and urban air mobility initiatives," said Houston Airport System Director Mario Diaz.
 "And beyond technology, it will help develop the talent to drive innovation forward.
 San Jacinto College is taking steps to open an aerospace workforce training center here, providing a talent pipeline that will help attract companies to Houston."